foolo/windows-jre-laucher/readme.md

 This project is a tool for creating a Windows executable that launches a Java application which is bundled with a JRE.

-The generated exe-file is around 200 kb if compiled with MSVC, and will normally not need to be updated unless you rename your main Java class or change the application icon.
+The generated exe-file is around 30 kb if compiled with Mingw-w64 toolchain, and 110 kb if compiled with MSVC, and will normally not need to be updated unless you rename your main Java class or change the application icon.
 That means that the most convenient probably is to add the compiled exe-file to your project's Git repository and just include in the package when generating a release-bundle, but you can of course also add the compilation step as a part of the build process.

 The file structure of the deployed Java application would typically look something like this